The fourth contribution discusses how to connect with core values in a way that will help you take the first step forwards.

 This pattern repeated itself for about six years until I rediscovered my love for yoga and started to practice yoga on a regular basis again.
 The style I was most fond of was the Integral Yoga Basic Hatha class -- a very simple and gentle, yet extremely effective, style of yoga.
 Without even realising it, my headaches slowly disappeared.
 After four weeks of daily hatha yoga practice, I returned to the chiropractor for my follow-up visit and to his surprise, the torque in my spine was about 65 percent less than what it was before.
 When we discussed this, I of course informed him of my new practice and he told me to keep it up and then I wouldn't need to see him any more.

 So I continued my daily practice and found other parts of my body started to work better each day as well.
 My menstrual cycle changed, making my periods much more manageable and lighter, and soon I was off the painkillers forever.
 This whole process took a dedicated eight weeks of non-stop practice and it worked.
 What's more, I lost about 5 kilos without dieting.
 I was in no way straining my body...
 I actually took it very easy as my body was very tight and holding advanced postures was either impossible or too uncomfortable.
 I adopted a very gentle therapeutic style of yoga as my personal practice, and I found that after about 6 months of this soft yet dedicated practice, I could very easily get into advanced postures with very little forcing or effort.
 I found the same approach to produce similar results with my students.

 When I began teaching, my classes for some reason were never full of young and fit yoga practitioners, but those who suffered from physical issues, including heart disease, high blood pressure, arthritis, as well as recovering from surgery.
-I found that the best approach of yoga was an adaptive and therapeutic style, encompassing the full practice, not just asana.
+I found that the best approach of yoga was as a therapy.
 My responsibility was to gently guide each individual into a comfortable posture where they could feel a stretch, but were never over tired or in pain.
 Part of what I loved about the Integral Yoga Basic Hatha class was that the class comprised a standard set of 12 postures, so participants could track their progress.

 Many times students would comment that they didn't sweat in the yoga class and wanted to know if they were receiving any benefit.
 I simply told them to note how they felt before and after the class.
 Always, the answer was that they felt more relaxed and at the same time more energised.
 Over time, many of them who couldn't even touch their toes are now achieving more advanced postures with ease.
 That's the beauty of yoga therapy.